GlobalWebIndex/saturator/README.md

 - P1-4 = Partitions
 - X1-3 = Missing partitions, ie. graph edge P3 - X3 is a dependency that needs to be satisfied

+### Use case

+This system was designed to orchestrate an ETL pipeline or a system of microservices, it could be used together with [mawex](https://github.com/GlobalWebIndex/mawex) as a task/job execution engine.
+Ie. your pipeline would let :
+ - saturator decide what should be done
+ - mawex take care about the actual ETL job or microservice execution

 ### how-to

 ```